 When Tic’s acceptance letter arrives, she’s thrilled and a little anxious.
 But before she can get settled at the prestigious boarding school, she finds a mysterious note that says “just in case” and a strange sequence of numbers on the back of a photograph her mom sent with her, the last snapshot taken of her dad and mom together before his trip.
 Did he know something was going to happen to him?
 Tic enlists the help of her new friends to track down any clues about her father’s research, and while working on her own hydrology project, Tic discovers some startling facts of her own.
 Life on Earth might be much more precarious than anyone has let on.

-The author will donate partial proceeds of the sales of this book to Ecojustice.
+The author donated partial proceeds of the sales of this book to Ecojustice.

 Rising oceans, a vastly changed environment, and people who struggle to survive in this new world are not unusual; but what is notably different in Code Blue is a survival account of this changed world as seen through the eyes of a teen who lives behind a barbed-wire fence that stretches some 28,000 miles, designed to either protect or barricade those within (she’s not quite sure which applies).